YINI-lang/YINI-spec/NEW-YINI-Specification.md

 ### 15.1.
 License
 Apache License, Version 2.0, January 2004,
 http://www.apache.org/licenses/
-Copyright 2024-2025 Gothenburg, Marko K. S. (Sweden via Finland).
+Copyright 2024-2025 Gothenburg, Marko K. Seppänen.
+(Sweden via Finland).

 ### 15.2.
 Author(s)
 This specification is created and maintained by Marko K. Seppänen.

 #### Creator
-First created in 2024 Gothenburg, by Marko K. Seppänen (Sweden via Finland).
+First authored in 2024, Gothenburg, by Marko K. Seppänen (Sweden via Finland).

-Mr. Seppänen has been programming since the mid-80s, working in languages like Basic, C, and Assembler.
-He studied Computer Science and Master's in Software Development with a focus on Programming Languages, at Chalmers University of Technology.
-Professionally, he has worked many years in software development across PHP, TypeScript, and full-stack web development.
+Mr. Seppänen has been programming since the mid-80s, working in languages like BASIC, C, Java, and Assembler.
+He studied Computer Science and Master's in Software Development with a focus on Programming Languages at Chalmers University of Technology (Gothenburg, Sweden).
+Professionally, he has many years of experience in software development, particularly in TypeScript, JavaScript, PHP, and full-stack web development.

 ### 15.3.
 Changelog
 A running log of changes and updates to the YINI specification.

 v1.0.0 Beta 2 + Updates
-- None yet
+- Reworked and reordered large sections, with an updated Table of Contents.
+- Reworded many sections for clarity.
+- Included the Changelog section (moved from About document).
+- Added new sections "Advanced Constructs", "Validation Rules", "Compatibility and Versioning", "Appendices and Reserved Areas"  to enhance specification completeness.

 v1.0.0 Beta 2, 2025-04-23
 - Added (new) support for triple-quoted strings (`"""`).
-- Fixed support for alternative hexadecimal literals using `#`.
+- Added support for alternative hexadecimal literals using `#`.
-- Fixed support for binary literals using `%`.
+- Added support for binary literals using `%`.
 - Reintroduced support for the alternative terminator marker `###`.
-- Clarfied lists in section (Values & Native Types).
+- Clarified list handling in the "Values & Native Types" section.
-- Added section with YINI Syntax, to clarfy.
+- Added a syntax summary section to improve clarity.
-- Added section with Items & Elements in Lists, to clarfy.
+- Added a section detailing items and elements in lists.

 ---
 /END